rt-net/stack-chan/docs/assembly.md

 Connect servo motor1 and servo motor2 as shown in the picture.

-Servo motor1 and servo motor2 have the pre-assignatikon ID1 and ID2 respectively and are used as individual identification in the software when communicating with the M5Stack.
-As a marker, a blue sticker is attached to ID 1 and a green stcker to ID2.
+Servo motor1 and servo motor2 have the pre-assignment ID1 and ID2 respectively and are used as individual identification in the software when communicating with the M5Stack.
+As a marker, a blue sticker is attached to ID 1 and a green sticker to ID2.
 Make sure to install them correctly.

 <img src="images/assembly/servo_wired.jpg" width="50%">

 Fix the part that will become the body with servo brackets for  servo motor1 and servo motor2.
-Be careful not to pinch the cables, sandwich them between the servo bracket(front) and the servo bracker(rear).
-At this point, make sure that the lable on the servo that say's 'DYNAMIXEL XL330-M288-T' faces in the direction of the arrow.
+Be careful not to pinch the cables, sandwich them between the servo bracket(front) and the servo bracket(rear).
+At this point, make sure that the label on the servo that says 'DYNAMIXEL XL330-M288-T' faces in the direction of the arrow.

 <img src="images/assembly/born_purge_en.jpg" width="50%">